cisagov/crossfeed/minio-data/webscraper-local/README.md

-Keep this file here, so that the webscraper-local bucket is craeted by default with minio.
+Keep this file here, so that the webscraper-local bucket is created by default with minio.